top of page

 Prof. Roya Zandi

-Prof. Zandi is a professor of Physics at the University of California, Riverside.
+Prof. Zandi is a professor of Physics in the University of California, Riverside.
 She is one of the leading scientists in the theoretical aspects of viral assembly and RNA packaging (among different areas in theoretical physics).
 We have a UC-Mexus supplementary grant to study the assembly of SARS-CoV-2 VLPs in infected cells by thin-section TEM, theory, and simulations.

 bottom of page